 He stomped his foot.

-The arena floor cracked—chunks of flaming earth surged upward—
+The arena floor cracked, and chunks of flaming earth surged upward, lifted by hot lava.

-All the clones exploded on impact, and a cloud of dust swallowed the arena.
+All the clones exploded on impact, and a cloud of dust swallowed the battlefield.

 "It's getting hard to see, but Fenix just unleashed something like a meteor shower!
 I've never seen anything like it!" the announcer yelled.